Shaping functional ecosystems of the future

 Assisted Migration

 Assisted migration, the active translocation of species to mimic range expansion under climate change, is a widely proposed adaptive management strategy.
-However, it is also controversial, as it disrupts long-held views on biological conservation.
+But it is also controversial, as it disrupts long-held views on biological conservation.

 Challenges in Conservation